Korean War Legacy Project

 Video Clips

-Lester Ludwig describes the only injury in his unit.
-He explains that the incident happened before he arrived; a young man walked over a trip wire and set off a flare.
-The man was badly injured and later died.
-He explains that he later developed big bumps all over his chest so he went to the doctor.
-The doctor said he had the measles but at that point he was healed so Lester had to go back to work.
+Lester Ludwig recalls the one fatality in his unit.
+He describes how a young man walked over a trip wire and set off a flare when walking through a wooded area, later dying from his injuries.
+He shares that he later developed big bumps all over his chest, only to discover that he had contracted the measles.

 Share this Clip +